-- (1) The industrial design shall confer on its owner the exclusive right to use it and to prevent any third party not having his consent from using it.
-The aforementioned use shall cover, in particular, the making, offering, putting on the market, importing, exporting or using of a product to which the design is applied, or stocking such a product for those purposes. - (2) The scope of protection shall include any design which does not produce on the informed user a different overall impression.
-In assessing the scope of protection, the degree of freedom of the designer in developing the design shall be taken into consideration. - (3) The rights referred to in paragraph (1) shall not extend: - (a) mutatis mutandis to acts referred to in Article 19, with the exception of subparagraph (c); - (b) to acts of reproduction for the purposes of making citations or of teaching, provided that such acts are compatible with fair trade practice and do not unduly prejudice the normal exploitation of the design, and that mention is made of source. - (4) Any third person may assert the right based on prior use in respect of an industrial design.
+(1) The industrial design shall confer on its owner the exclusive right to use it and to prevent any third party not having his consent from using it.
+The aforementioned use shall cover, in particular, the making, offering, putting on the market, importing, exporting or using of a product to which the design is applied, or stocking such a product for those purposes.

+- (2) The scope of protection shall include any design which does not produce on the informed user a different overall impression.
+In assessing the scope of protection, the degree of freedom of the designer in developing the design shall be taken into consideration. - (3) The rights referred to in paragraph (1) shall not extend: - (a) to the importation of spare parts and accessories for the purpose of repairing a ship or aircraft temporarily entering the territory of the Republic of Slovenia, and to the execution of repairs on such ship or aircraft, and mutatis mutandis to acts referred to in Article 19, with the exception of subparagraph (c); - (b) to acts of reproduction for the purposes of making citations or of teaching, provided that such acts are compatible with fair trade practice and do not unduly prejudice the normal exploitation of the design, and that mention is made of source. - (4) Any third person may assert the right based on prior use in respect of an industrial design.
 In this case, provisions of Article 20 shall apply mutatis mutandis.

-Article 38 Exhaustion of rights conferred by an industrial design
+Article38 Exhaustion of rights conferred by an industrial design